10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated that while driving approximately 65 - 70 MPH, the vehicle emitted a loud bang that came from the passenger-??s side of the front windshield.
-Once the contact was able to park the vehicle, the vehicle was inspected, and the contact became aware that the trim on the passenger-??s side of the front windshield had detached.
-The same failure occurred on the driver-??s side of the windshield about a week later while driving at approximately 55 MPH.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The contact stated that while driving approximately 60 MPH, the B-pillar trim detached from the vehicle.
 The dealer was contacted.
-The manufacturer was not made aware of the issue.
-The failure mileage was unknown.
+The manufacturer was not made aware of the issues.
+The failure mileage was approximately 120,000.
 VIN tool confirms parts not available.

 Explorer